rfhtorres28/suicide_rate_analysis_using_python/README.md

 * [Exploratory_Data_Analysis](#Exploratory_Data_Analysis)
 * [Overview_of_the_Results](#Overview_of_the_Results)
 * [Insights_and_Recommendation](#Insights_and_Recommendation)

-## Project Overview
-Hello there!
-This project is all about the analysis of Suicide Rate Trend from 1995 to 2016.

 ## Data Source
 * The CSV files were downloaded from kaggle website.
 I created a database on SQL Server and make a table for the cleaned data after Data Cleaning from Python.